 Women tend to be the masters of detail.
 As a result, no stone is left unturned when a legal problem plagues our clients, and no option is left unexplored to achieve the best result possible.
 The meticulous attention to detail, level of specificity required in our practice areas (especially child abuse and neglect), and openness with which we all approach our duty to those we serve makes the firm a place where professionals come to excel and advance in their careers, while remaining a comforting safe space for all who enter our doors seeking assistance.
 Whether we ever elect to hire a male attorney or support professional or not, our firm culture will remain rooted in these values.
 The law is often an abusive place for many, attorneys included.
 Our office is the antidote to that.

-Diana Shepherd (CDFA®) is the Editorial Director of Family Lawyer Magazine and a co-founder of Divorce Marketing Group.
+Diana Shepherd (CDFA®) is the Editorial Director of Family Lawyer Magazine.

 Joy Feinberg and Janet Boyle are founding partners at Boyle Feinberg, P.C. in Chicago.